30

 What is SEO?
 Well, it’s a bit complicated.
 To make it simple, SEO stands for Search Engine Optimization and is a combination of many different strategies to help your website rank organically on different search engines– but mostly just Google.
 Google’s algorithm uses over 200 ranking factors to determine which results it will display when a search is made.
 Things such as relevancy to search, website speed, website authority– the list quite literally goes on, and on, and on.

 In layman’s terms?
-SEO is simply trying to get Google to like you and your website.
+SEO is simply trying to get Google to trust you and your website.

 So why is SEO such a big deal?

-Well, the goal of any business owner is to increase traffic– we’re talking about digital traffic.
-The more traffic you’re drawing to your site, the higher your chances are of boosting your sales and profits.
-The better your site’s SEO is maintained, the better chances you have at ranking higher on Google.
+Well, the goal of any business owner is to increase sales– and for a website, that translates to digital traffic.
+The more Google trusts you, the better visibility you get in Google searches (this is called page rank) driving more traffic.
+The more traffic you’re drawing to your site, the higher your chances are of boosting your sales and profits..
 This will increase the traffic flow to your site and, say it with me, will increase your chances of boosting sales and profits.

 Still on the same page?